A website with style

 Screenshot of "Blake's Homepage."
 It includes sections: a brief statement about the author, favorite board games, and a guide on how to make a website.
 The page has plain black text on a white background.
 One image is present but it is not functioning correctly—the image alt text displays instead, "Photograph of space with stars and stardust."

+This is because we moved the space.jpg image file relative to our homepage.
+It’s now located in a folder called images.
 We can fix this by updating the image’s src value.
 Add the folder name and a slash before the filename.

 <img src="images/space.jpg" alt="Photograph of space with stars and stardust.">